-The Oxford Dictionary defines a death rattle as "a gurgling sound sometimes heard in a dying person's throat."
+YourDictionary.com defines death rattle as "a sound that sometimes comes from the throat of a dying person, caused by breath passing through mucus".
 It is the sound of breathing through secretions in the back of the throat or upper lung airways.
 This rattling or gurgling sound can be a sign that death is near in a few hours to a few days.

 A death rattle is common in dying patients, according to a 2014 Journal of Pain and Symptom Management review.
 The noisy breathing of the rattle is generally thought of as a sign that death is near, often within 48 hours, notes a 2005 review in Neurocritical Care.